JuanBindez/rocket/README.md

 #### Makeline:

-- The main focus of "MakeLine" is on automating system commands and scripts, making it easier to perform daily or common tasks.
+- The main focus of "Makeline" is on automating system commands and scripts, making it easier to perform daily or common tasks.
 It is flexible enough to handle a variety of commands beyond code compilation.